parmiiida/travel-app/README.md

+Hello  👩‍💻👋

+## introduction :
-i wrote a Travel-app which helps you to find the best destination for travelling
+i wrote a Travel-app which helps you to find the best destination for travelling modern and well-designed website which showcases my design abilities

-this perfect website has :
+## this perfect website has :

 An appealing hero section
 A camp section featuring various camps to explore